toxic-repos/toxic-repos/README.md

 # toxic-repos

+> Now you can send information to be added to the list via telegram bot!
+[DarkSider BOT](https://t.me/darksider_bot)

 > Disrespectful pseudo hackers, try your best!
 And now you look like stupid little children.
 Can you try DDoS on our GitHub repository?
 Long live Cloudflare!
 > ![Cloudflare stats](.github/stat.png)